ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.User logs in to Ava
+	1. User logs in to Ava

-	2.Admin will show Recipe of the day to existing users
+	2. Admin will show Recipe of the day to existing users

-	3.Existing users can view Recipe of the day
+	3. Existing users can view Recipe of the day
 ---